What is Relationship Coaching?

 – Values independence more than couplehood

 – Polyamory or alternative lifestyle that doesn’t lend itself to cohabitation

 – Financial reasons

 Each type of single has their own unique developmental goals and challenges.
 This requires specialized skills and strategies to effectively coach each individual so they may experience relationship success, independent of the advice-driven approaches of other professions.

 As with singles, not all couples are alike.
 Relationship Coaching Institute identifies the following four types of couples:

 - Dating Couples.
 Someone who self-identifies as “single” but has an on-going, non-exclusive relationship.
 “Friends with benefits” is one common way of describing these couples.
 These couples see the purpose of their relationship as fun and recreational.
 Dating couples often seek coaching when one or both partners want to take their relationship to the next level.

 - Committed Couples.
 “Commitment” can be defined as both an “attitude” (belief) and a “fact” (formal, symbolic, even legal act).
 While most couples might think of their relationship as “committed,” if they haven’t acted to formalize their commitment they have the attitude but not the fact of commitment.
-Couples who have made a formal commitment sometimes bring up divorce in response to a problem.
+Couples who have made a formal commitment sometimes bring up divorce in response to a problem, which is a less-than-committed attitude.
 This can be a cause of confusion, consternation and conflict.
 Most committed couples are married or have formalized their commitment in a ceremony of some kind.
 These couples often seek coaching because they desire to find a way to successfully solve problems and “live happily ever after.”

 Family coaching includes nuclear and extended families, parenting, siblings, family businesses and co-housing arrangements.

 Business Relationship Coaching

 Productive businesses require effective relationships.
 Business relationship coaching can include workplace relationships such as manager to employee, peer to peer, between corporate divisions, between teams, as well as customer and vendor relationships.

 Comparing Coaching and Therapy

 Relationship coaching is a professional client-focused service.
 The individual or couple is assumed to be healthy, powerful, and able to achieve relationship goals with effective support, information, and guidance.
 There are significant and sometimes contrasting differences between therapy and coaching.
 These differences better highlight the strengths of coaching.